 Areas of Specialization: American politics, public policy, racial and ethnic politics, urban politics and policy

 Katherine Levine Einstein joined Boston University in 2012 after receiving her Ph.D. in Government and Social Policy at Harvard University.
 Her research and teaching interests broadly include urban politics and policy, racial and ethnic politics, and American public policy.
-She serves on the editorial board of the Urban Affairs Review, and is a faculty affiliate of Boston University’s Initiative on Cities, Hariri Institute for Computing and Computation Science & Engineering, and Program in African American Studies.
+She is the Assistant Director of Research at Boston University’s Center for Antiracist Research.
+She serves on the editorial board of the American Journal of Political Science and Urban Affairs Review, and is a faculty affiliate of Boston University’s Initiative on Cities, Hariri Institute for Computing and Computation Science & Engineering, and Program in African American & Black Diaspora Studies.